2021 Myanmar coup d'état: Commercial reactions

-US President Joe Biden announced his administration will impose sanctions on the military leaders of the coup in Myanmar and freeze 1 billion dollars in government assets held in the United States on 11 February.
+US President Joe Biden and his administration imposed sanctions on the military leaders of the coup in Myanmar and froze 1 billion dollars in government assets held in the United States on 11 February 2021.

-After several protesters were shot dead by the military during the protests on February, Facebook responded by suspending several accounts belonging to governments including Tatmadaw and its news website, Tatmadaw True News, and MRTV, due to these pages linked to promoting violence.
+After several protesters were shot dead by the military during the protests on February, Facebook responded by suspending several accounts belonging to the government including Tatmadaw and its news website, Tatmadaw True News, and MRTV, due to these pages linked to promoting violence.
 On 25 February, Facebook banned all accounts of the Tatmadaw, along with its related commercial entities.
-The tech giant also implemented the move on Instagram.
-Other tech companies follow suit, with YouTube terminated several channels belonging to governments including MRTV and Myawaddy TV, and TikTok restricts several violence contents from being available in their platform.
+Parent company Facebook Inc (now Meta) also implemented the ban on Instagram.
+Other tech companies follow suit, with YouTube terminated several channels belonging to governments including MRTV and Myawaddy TV, and TikTok restricting several violence contents from being available in their platform.

 On 16 April 2021, South Korean steel giant Posco announced that its Myanmar subsidiary, POSCO C&C, would end its relationship with military-owned Myanma Economic Holdings Limited (MEHL).
 On 27 October, Indian-owned Adani Ports & SEZ announced it would terminate its US$127 million investment in Myanmar to construct a container terminal in the country.
 Foreign direct investment in Myanmar fell to an eight-year low, dropping 22% to US$3.8 billion in Myanmar's 2020 fiscal year (September 2020 and September 2021), due to the combined pressures of COVID and political unrest following the February coup.

 Defections

 As the protests have started, there have been reported defections from the Myanmar Police Force.
-On 5 March 2021, 11 officers have crossed the India–Myanmar land border to Mizoram state with their families due to refusing orders to engage protestors by using lethal force.
+On 5 March 2021, 11 officers were seen to have crossed the India–Myanmar land border to Mizoram state with their families due to refusing orders to engage protestors by using lethal force.
 Myanmar officials have reached out to India to repatriate the defecting police officers located in Mizoram, with the reply that the Indian government will make a final decision.
 The Assam Rifles were given orders to tighten security along the India–Myanmar border.
 As of 5 March 2021, more than 600 police officers have joined the anti-regime movement, some of whom have served as police officers for many years and have collected awards for their outstanding performances.
 From 10 March, the border has been closed after 48 Burmese nationals have crossed it.

 Some military personnel from Tatmadaw also left their posts to stand with the people against the military junta.
 Among them are Captain Tun Myat Aung from the 77th Light Infantry Division and Major Hein Thaw Oo from the 99th Light Infantry Division who holds the highest rank among the known defectors from Myanmar's military as of 21 April 2021.
 Both of them cited the corruption among the high-ranked military officers and the lack of will to kill their own people as main reasons for their defection.